kaihoffman/k8s-tls-registry/README.md

 #### Install cert-manager

-You can now install cert-manager, the version used is v0.9.1.
+You can now install cert-manager, the version used in this guide is v0.9.1.
+Check on the [cert-manager page](https://github.com/jetstack/cert-manager) for the appropriate version number to edit into the commands below.

 ```sh
 # Install the CustomResourceDefinition resources separately